After working for three years in MNC, I (Vishnu) finally came to the United States.

 7. What was the primary goal that you stated in the scholarship essay?

-In my essay, I mainly said that I wanted to join a small/medium-sized business and wanted to play a key role in developing that company into a multi-billion dollar organization.
+In my essay, I mainly said that I wanted to join a small/medium-sized business and play a key role in developing that company into a multi-billion dollar organization.

-When I came here I saw almost all (99.99%) students from India came here for one primary goal:
+When I came here, I saw almost all (99.99%) students from India came here for one primary goal:

-I saw 60% of students in my branch transfer to other universities or other branches, because the course was challenging.
+I saw 60% of students in my branch transfer to other universities or other branches because the course was challenging.

 When I was in India, I used to think everyone from the US was rich.
 But I came to know that everyone is happy with what they get.

 For instance, I saw a small mechanic earning $150,000 per year.
 This is just because of his place and low labor charge.
-I thought why work under someone and make them rich where we have plenty of options to start our own business.
+So I thought about working under someone and making them rich where we have plenty of options to start our own business.

 10. What kind of job is an instructional assistant?
 Describe the duties.
 How much does it pay?

 We need to prepare materials for students and make our professor’s work easy.

 We need to prepare quiz questions, materials, weekly assignment questions for students.
 The TA will evaluate the answers and have direct contact with students.

-It was not the fear of quitting the job, it was the fear of quitting Oracle which made me think twice.
+It was not the fear of quitting the job.
+It was the fear of leaving Oracle, which made me think twice.
 Because getting a job at Oracle was not an easy task.

 Face Fear Head-On

 I am more comfortable working as an Instructional Assistant and gaining knowledge than working in India.
-This is my journey so far and I will continue to update as I make progress.
+This is my journey so far, and I will continue to update as I make progress.